jhylin/Portfolio-projects/Rare_diseases_drugs_Rstudio.md

 df1 = df %>% slice(-c(1058))
 ```

-Then the count was repeated, which had the last row removed as shown in
+The count was then repeated, which had the last row removed as shown in
 the table.

 ``` r